UG-SEP/ujjwal-gupta-submission/README.md

 ### 🎤 Accessibility and Usability
 - **Voice Messaging**: Speak your messages instead of typing for a hands-free experience.
 - **Audio Responses**: Listen to AI-generated responses, offering convenience and accessibility.
+- **Copy Response to Clipboard**: Copy the response of the Bot to your Clipboard.

 ### 🚀 Reliability and Efficiency
 - **Effective Error Handling**: Smoothly manages unexpected issues to ensure uninterrupted interaction.